bitcoin4cashqc/engagementfarmer_audit/Draft.md

 Areas to Improve:
 ********************************************

-Struct Usage for User Giveaways:
+Struct Usage for User Giveaways: (Commited)

 Current: Each user's giveaway is managed via a struct (UserPhaseData) that stores both tokenAmount and claimed status.
 Improvement: Instead of using a struct, you can simply maintain an internal balance for each user.
 This reduces the complexity and gas costs involved in storing and updating multiple values.
 The backend can increase the balance directly, and the user decreases it when claiming rewards.
 This simplifies the gas-expensive process of claiming and reduces storage costs.